filippomassarelli/mini-seedrs/README.md

 #### Success

-A successful request for all campaigns should be followed by a response similar to:
+When requesting multiple campaigns, a successful response would be similar to:
 ```json
 [
  {